Lava Forks Provincial Park

 Lava Forks Provincial Park is a provincial park in northern British Columbia, Canada.
-It is the site of Canada's most recent volcanic eruption, which occurred in 1904 at Lava Fork (see The Volcano).
+It is the site of Canada's most recent volcanic eruption, which occurred around 1904 at Lava Fork (see The Volcano).

 This park lies within the traditional territory of the Tahltan Nation.

-Recreation and Tourism
+Recreation and tourism

 The park is offers spectacular scenery, with especially unique volcanic landforms and features from the 1904 eruption of The Volcano.
 These features include lava-dammed lakes, ash dunes, pot holes containing crystal clear pools, and lava flows.

 Walk-In/Backcountry/Wilderness Camping is permitted.

 Fishing and angling is permitted provided the angler has the appropriate licenses.

-Location and Access
+Location and access

 The park is only accessible by helicopter.
 Foot access is possible, but requires multiple days of hiking.
 There is no water or road access to the park.
+It is located about 120 km southwest from the Telegraph Creek community.

 The southern boundary of this park United States-Canada border, and is adjacent to the Tongass National Forest in Alaska.